sreachtools/ARCH2020/README.md

         - MATLAB's Statistics and Machine Learning Toolbox
     - CVX (tested on version 2.2) http://cvxr.com/cvx/
     - MPT (tested on version 3.1) https://www.mpt3.org/
-- **optional** GUROBI (tested on version 9.0.2) http://www.gurobi.com
+- **(optional)** GUROBI (tested on version 9.0.2) http://www.gurobi.com

 ### How do I reproduce the results?

 1. Setup the environment with above described dependencies installed
-1. Clone this repository, and run the
+1. Clone this repository
 1. Run the script `code/runall.m`.

 ### Where are the results of the experiments?

-The results of the experiments in the folder `matfiles/results/`.
-The script `parseMatfilesResults.m` (run automatically by `runall.m`) extracts the information for the table from the matfiles.
+The script `parseMatfilesResults.m` (run automatically by `runall.m`) extracts relevant information for the matfiles produced during the experiments for the table.

+#### AWS server

+- We store the table in `code/matfiles/results/table.csv`.
+- The results of the experiments are stored in the folder `matfiles/results/`.

+#### CodeOcean

+- We store the table in `/results/table.csv`.
+- The results of the experiments are stored in the folder `/results`.

 ## Contact